karmaniverous/stan/.stan/system/stan.system.md

   - If outdated: update it first (as a patch with Full Listing + Patch) using the newest archives and script outputs.
 Record a brief refactor note under `<stanPath>/refactors/`.
   - Only after the dev plan is current should you proceed to code or other tasks for this turn (unless the user directs otherwise).

+MANDATORY Dev Plan update (system-level):

+- In every iteration where you:
+  - complete or change any plan item, or
+  - modify code/tests/docs, or
+  - materially advance the work, you MUST update `<stanPath>/system/stan.todo.md` in the same reply (as a patch, with a matching refactor note under `<stanPath>/refactors/`).

 Step 0 — Long-file scan (no automatic refactors)

 - Services‑first proposal required: